IE-Norway-2021/Minority-report-project/ML/README.md

 This folder contains all the results from training the 3 main models presented in the article.
 For each model there is the weight resulting from the training, and the history of the training session.

-## 1.4. test real time :
+## 1.4.
+Test real time :

 This folder contains the code used to test the real time prediction.
-The main two files in this folder are [main_video.py](test_real_time/main_video.py), that contains the code used to acertain the test accuracy of the models, and [testing_real_time.py](test_real_time/testing_real_time.py), that contains the code used to create the final application, but without the inclusion of the driver.
+The main two files in this folder are [main_video.py](test_real_time/main_video.py), that contains the code used to a certain the test accuracy of the models, and [testing_real_time.py](test_real_time/testing_real_time.py), that contains the code used to create the final application, but without the inclusion of the driver.

 ## 1.5.
 Root folder :